-With the passage of Measure F, the Framework became effective as of June 16, 2017.
-A VEBA for retiree healthcare was created and Tier 1 and some Tier 2 members were eligible for an irrevocable optout of the defined benefit retiree healthcare plan.
+The Measure F Framework became effective as of June 16, 2017.
+A VEBA for retiree healthcare was created and Tier 1 and some Tier 2 members were eligible for an irrevocable opt-out of the defined benefit retiree healthcare plan.
 The VEBA opt-in election period was October 18, 2017 through December 15, 2017, and the healthcare contributions of members who opted in to the VEBA was transferred out of the Postemployment Healthcare Plan in March 2018.

 Historically, member and City contributions to the System have been negotiated through collective bargaining and have not been actuarially determined.
-With the implementation of Measure F, member contributions were fixed at 7.5% of pay; the City's contribution toward the explicit subsidy (or premium subsidy) will be actuarially determined; and the City will also pay the implicit subsidy (difference between the expected claims cost for a retiree or spouse and the total (retiree plus City) premium) on a pay-as you-go basis as part of active health premiums.
-In addition, the City has an option to limit its contribution to 14% of payroll.
+With the implementation of Measure F, member contributions were fixed at 7.5% of pay; the City's contribution toward the explicit subsidy (or premium subsidy) is actuarially determined; and the City also pays the implicit subsidy (difference between the expected claims cost for a retiree or spouse and the total (retiree plus City) premium) on a pay-as you-go basis as part of active health premiums.
+In addition, the City has an option to limit its contribution for the explicit subsidy to 14% of payroll.